 The Caves and chapels of Didyma village are places of outstanding beauty and a rare sight.
 There are 2 large craters, formed after the roof of the cave collapsed and 2 chapels carved into the rocks.
 It might be challenging to find the caves, so ask for help from a local guide.

-The beginning of the gorge trail is 4 km far from Ermioni, it is a protected area of outstanding beauty and a wildlife refuge.
+The beginning of the gorge trail is 4 km away from Ermioni, it is a protected area of outstanding beauty and a wildlife refuge.

 Go to the Lagoon of Thermisia